risawitama/verbose-potato/README.md

-## Man, I really love my furniture... me and my recliner go way back.
+## I adopted my dog from a blacksmith.
+As soon as we got home he made a bolt for the door.